Dicky1/ThreatCanvas/README.md

 ---

-## 🛡️ Phase 7 — Attack Simulation & Defense Optimization
+## Attack Simulation & Defense Optimization

 ThreatCanvas introduces a deterministic attack simulation engine that evaluates defensive strategies by virtually blocking one or more MITRE ATT&CK techniques from the generated attack graph.